Vilnius, Lithuania (2 Nights)

 If you are looking for a nice place to eat traditional food, we will make a reservation in Lido restaurant located near the Riga Cathedral.
 The restaurant has a medieval style to it, with live acoustic music and wooden furniture.
 It serves homemade food where you can share plates.
 All of the food provided is reasonably priced and delicious.

 Cesis (Half Day)

-The castle features wall paintings, dungeons, towers, romantic castle park and the old crumbling Lutheran church of Saint John the Baptist located nearby.
-You can also go up the Lademaher tower to get a view of Cesis from above but unfortunately, it was winter when I was there and the access to the tower was closed.
+The castle features wall paintings, dungeons, towers, a romantic castle park, and the old crumbling Lutheran church of Saint John the Baptist located nearby.
+You can also go up the Lademaher tower to get a view of Cesis from above, but unfortunately, it was winter when I was there, and the access to the tower was closed.

 Tartu (1 Night)

-Tartu is located on the way between Riga and Tallinn and make quite a good one night stop before we head toward Tallinn.
-Due to its population being young and creative, the city is filled with stunning art installation like the accidental National Geographic prop seen above and cool cafes and restaurants that are cheap and delicious.
+Tartu is located on the way between Riga and Tallinn and makes quite a good one-night stop before we head toward Tallinn.
+Due to its population being young and creative, the city is filled with stunning art installations like the accidental National Geographic prop seen above and cool cafes and restaurants that are cheap and delicious.